pontin-pdftron/UWP/PDFViewerUWPDemo/README.md

 # PDFViewer Sample

-This sample demonstrate how to implement the PDFViewer on a UWP app using MVVM pattern.
+This sample demonstrate how to implement the PDFViewer on a UWP app using MVVM pattern, and also how to use Tools to annotate text.
 It can target x86, x64, ARM32 and ARM64

 ![main-page](./art/main-page.png)